 Mints can be very aggressive, so plant them where you don’t mind them taking over, or grow them in a pot to keep them contained.
-I used mints to cover up large areas of my boulevard when I smothered the last remnants of our grass lawn and converted to edible landscaping.
+I used mints as a grass alternative to cover up large areas of my boulevard when I smothered the last remnants of our lawn and converted it to edible landscaping.

 Oregano is a member of the mint family, and shares mint’s toughness without its invasiveness.
 Oregano doesn’t require much care and can tolerate drier conditions.
 I use oregano often in pasta dishes like my go-to ratatouille.
 Oregano is rich in polyphenols, plant compounds associated with lowered disease risk.
 Creeping oregano makes a good groundcover, while the more upright forms are an excellent addition to any flowerbed.

 Here are numerous other ground cover herbs to consider if you’re looking to replace some of your lawn or mulch with greener choices.